ashishnkr/ashishnkr/README.md

 ### Hi there 👋

 I am Ashish, an Enthusiast Software Developer.
-I have previously worked on Windows based applications but now I am discovering new passion in web technologies 🕸
+I have previously worked on Windows based applications but now I am discovering new passion for web technologies 🕸
-I like coding and constantly learning and sharing new things.
+I like coding, constantly learning and sharing new things.
 For starters, I have created a repository for Design Patterns which I have come across and implemented. https://github.com/ashishnkr/DesignPatterns

 Previously, I use to host all my code on VSTS (Now called Azure DevOps).
 I have migrated all that here and good for a quick reference.